arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Image widget](assets/widget-image.png)

 Use the image widget to put a JPG, PNG or WEBP image on your dashboard!
-The image can be made to fill the widget frame or to fit within the widget frame.
+If you instead want to use an image URL, then chose the URL option under image source.
+Keep in mind the URL needs to be a HTTPS URL and not a HTTP URL.
+It is also possible to use local addresses.
+If you are using the URL option you can add a refresh frequency to the image widget, enabling the widget to function as a video or moving image.
+The image will then update  The image can be made to fill the widget frame or to fit within the widget frame.
 A grey background can be added to the widget to help with visibility issues for PNGs with transparent backgrounds.